China's peak Lunar New Year air travel season fizzles as COVID cases rise | Business

 China's peak Lunar New Year air travel season fizzles as COVID cases rise

-Bookings had been down 57.3% from 2019 as of Jan.
-1, with the situation deteriorating due to outbreaks leading to tighter restrictions.
-"Even though I'm in a low-risk area, people in my hometown would get a bit nervous when they hear that I just got back from Beijing.
-It's just too much trouble," Nie said.

-Beijing has reported new COVID-19 cases for 11 consecutive days and nationwide case numbers, while tiny by the standards of most Western countries, are at 10-month highs.
-Many employees working for state-owned companies or government agencies have been told not to travel without management approval, state media reported.

-Some people who already bought air tickets are considering cancelling.
 "I've already booked a ticket but I still haven't made up my mind yet," said Kathy Qi, a 29-year-old office worker in Beijing from Henan.
+The Civil Aviation Administration of China (CAAC) said on Tuesday that passengers who bought tickets for flights scheduled from Jan.
+28 to March 8 are entitled to full refunds, as the government looks to reduce population flows over Lunar New Year.

 A report by aviation data provider Variflight predicts a reduction of 6 million trips over Lunar New Year as a result of the COVID test requirement and home quarantine rules, with about 50% of travellers likely to cancel.
 Ticket prices, normally at their peak during Lunar New Year, have plunged.
 As of Jan.
 25, flight tickets sold on Qunar.com, a Beijing-based online travel platform, averaged 651.36 yuan ($100) during the holiday, the lowest level in five years, the company said on Monday.